NanoFlow: Towards Optimal Large Language Model Serving Throughput: Evaluation

 To estimate the benefit of overlapping network- and memory-bound kernels, we compare \pllm{} and baselines under various prefill-decode ratios, as shown in \fig{fig:ablation}.
-We use prefill-only workloads (Input 512, Output 0) to indicate the benefit of overlapping network-bound kernels, as no memory-bound attention is involved.
-Additionally, we use decode heavy workloads (Input 512, Output 1024) to evaluate the benefit of overlapping both network- and memory-bound kernels. \pllm{} achieves \benefitnetwork speedup from overlapping network-bound kernels and achieves \benefittotal speedup when overlapping both compared with non-overlapping baseline.
+We use prefill-only workloads (Input 512, Output 0) to demonstrate the benefit of overlapping network-bound and compute-bound kernels.
+Additionally, we use decode heavy workloads (Input 512, Output 1024) to evaluate the benefit of overlapping both network- and memory-bound kernels. \pllm{} achieves \benefitnetwork speedup by overlapping network-bound kernels and \benefittotal speedup by overlapping both network- and memory- bound kernels compared with the non-overlapped baseline.

-Moreover, we quantify the performance degradation by offloading in \fig{fig:ablation}.
-Enabling offloading would slow down the pipeline by $3.0\%$.
-However, for $n$-round conversations, offloading can avoid repetitive prefill process of history tokens, thus reduce the total computation from $O(n^2)$ to $O(n)$, significantly increasing efficiency.
+Moreover, we quantify the performance degradation due to offloading in \fig{fig:ablation}.
+Enabling offloading would slow down the pipeline by $3.0\%$ due to kernel interference caused by \kv{} movement.
+However, offloading can reduce $3.02x$ compute for multi-round LMSYS-Chat workloads.

-\subsection{Resource usage}
+\subsection{Resource Usage}

-To reason about the performance gain, we compare the resource usage of \pllm{} and the non-overlapping baseline over time in \fig{fig:eval-resources}.
-While non-overlapping baseline mostly uses one kind of resource at a particular timestamp, \pllm{} can concurrently utilize multiple resources due to \newparall and \smimpl and achieves higher compute utilization.
-However, due to inevitable kernel interference, \pllm{} still has a gap between optimal compute usage.
+We demonstrate \pllm{}'s effectiveness in terms of resource utilization in \fig{fig:eval-resources}.
+While the non-overlapping baseline sequentially executes operations, which mostly uses only one resource at a given time, the \pllm{} instance can concurrently utilize multiple resources and achieves \computeoptimalratio average compute utilization.
+Due to kernel interference, \pllm{} provides lower than optimal compute usage.